 This is definitely one of the best coming-of-age books set in high school I have read and this is the perfect book for your next book club!

 November 2021 Reese Witherspoon Book Club Pick

 I was so excited to read Reese Witherspoon’s latest book pick because it sounded so different – a fig tree as a narrator?
 I wasn’t sure it would work, but Elif Shafak pulled it off with aplomb.

 After the recent death of her mother, Ada’s aunt shows up for the winter holiday and Ada begins to learn the story of how her parents fell in love in Cyprus in this book set in the 70s.
 Since one was a Turk and one a Greek, their love had a forbidden element that reminded me of Romeo and Juliet….and the Fig tree, now growing in Ada’s backyard, witnessed it all.

 What a fun quick book by Emiko Jean.
 I feel like this book was one part Princess Diaries and one part Crazy Rich Asians.

 Izumi Tanaka does not feel like she fits in as a Japanese American in her mostly white California town.
 When she finds out that her unknown father is actually the crown prince of Japan, she is determined to meet him.

-This book was an entertaining and light summer read that will satisfy your desire to escape into a royal getaway.
+This book about royalty was an entertaining and light summer read that will satisfy your desire to escape into a royal getaway.

 This is an adorable YA romance that had my tea-loving heart at the title but, the story was sweet and had me turning the pages.
-But fair warning, you will be hungry while reading this book.
+But fair warning, you will be hungry while reading this book about tea.